-As of December 31, 2017, there were 125,000 shares authorized and 44,698 shares of Series J Convertible Preferred Stock issued, outstanding and convertible into 297,987 shares of common stock without regard to the beneficial ownership limitation.
+As of December 31, 2018, there were 125,000 shares authorized and 64,698 shares of Series J Convertible Preferred Stock issued, outstanding and convertible into 431,319 shares of common stock without regard to the beneficial ownership limitation.

-As of December 31, 2016, there were no shares issued and outstanding of Series J Convertible Preferred Stock.
+As of December 31, 2017, there were 44,698 shares issued and outstanding of Series J Convertible Preferred Stock and convertible into 297,987 shares of common stock without regard to the beneficial ownership limitation.